apache/apisix/docs/en/latest/FAQ.md

 As organizations move towards cloud native microservices, there is a need for an API gateway that is performant, flexible, secure and scalable.

-APISIX outperforms other API gateways in these metrics while delivering functions like dynamic routing, a plugin mechanism, a low code dashboard and more.
+APISIX outperforms other API gateways in these metrics while being platform agnostic and fully dynamic delivering features like supporting multiple protocols, fine-grained routing and multi-language support.

 ## How does Apache APISIX differ from other API gateways?

 Apache APISIX differs in the following ways:

 - It uses etcd to save and synchronize configurations rather than relational databases like PostgreSQL or MySQL.
-This eliminates the need for polling, synchronizes the configuration in real-time, makes the code concise and avoids a single point of failure.
+The real-time event notification system in etcd is easier to scale than in these alternatives.
+This allows APISIX to synchronize the configuration in real-time, makes the code concise and avoids a single point of failure.
-- Supports dynamic routing.
+- Fully dynamic.
 - Supports [hot loading of Plugins](/docs/apisix/plugins/#hot-reload).

 ## What is the performance impact of using Apache APISIX?

-Apache APISIX delivers the best performance among other API gateways with a single-core QPS of 23,000 with an average delay of 0.6 ms.
+Apache APISIX delivers the best performance among other API gateways with a single-core QPS of 18,000 with an average delay of 0.2 ms.

 Specific results of the performance benchmarks can be found [here](benchmark.md).

+## Which platforms does Apache APISIX support?

+Apache APISIX is platform agnostic and avoids vendor lock-in.
+It is built for cloud native environments and can run on bare-metal machines to Kubernetes.
+It even support Apple Silicon chips.

+## What does it mean by "Apache APISIX is fully dynamic"?

+Apache APISIX is fully dynamic in the sense that it doesn't require restarts to change its behavior.

+It does the following dynamically:

+- Reloading Plugins
+- Proxy rewrites
+- Proxy mirror
+- Response rewrites
+- Health checks
+- Traffic split

 ## Does Apache APISIX have a user interface？

 Yes.
 Apache APISIX has an experimental feature called [Apache APISIX Dashboard](https://github.com/apache/apisix-dashboard), which is independent from Apache APISIX.
 To work with Apache APISIX through a user interface, you can deploy the Apache APISIX Dashboard.

-## Can I write my on Plugins for Apache APISIX?
+## Can I write my own Plugins for Apache APISIX?

 Yes.
 Apache APISIX is flexible and extensible through the use of custom Plugins that can be specific to user needs.